Adrien de Rougé

-Adrien Gabriel Victurnien de Rougé (2 July 1782 in Everly - 16 June 1838 in Guyencourt), was a French statesman, distinguished soldier, and Peer of France member of the House of Rougé.
+Adrien Gabriel Victurnien de Rougé (2 July 1782 in Everly - 16 June 1838 in Guyencourt), was a French statesman, soldier, and Peer of France member of the House of Rougé.

 Adrien was a son of Bonabes, Marquis de Rougé and his wife Natalie Victurnienne.
 He served under the Comte d'Artois, later King Charles X, in the Army of the Princes, first as a second lieutenant in the Infantry, then in 1800 as a "chasseur noble" in the Mortemart regiment.
 He served then as an officer of the King's Mousquetaires in 1814.

 From 1815 to 1823, he was a member of the Chamber of Deputies, representing the Departement of the Somme.
 In 1816, Charles X appointed him to the Peerage with the title of Comte.
 For a time he commanded one of the four subdivisions of the army stationed in Paris.
 He became the leader of the Knights of the Faith, a very powerful secret ultra conservative organisation.
 He refused his allegiance to the government of King Louis Philippe.